 How to Apply: Applications open twice a year (September and November) and are open to undergraduate and graduate students enrolled in the U of T Faculty of Arts and Science.
 For more details, email Hayley McIlwraith, Education and Community Science Specialist: hayley.mcilwraith@utoronto.ca.

-• Pollution Prevention Project Fellowship: Fellows will have a passion to reduce plastic pollution and a creative idea to lead their own Pollution Prevention Project on any source of plastic pollution (e.g., construction foam, cigarette butts, textile waste, leakage from garbage bins).
+- Pollution Prevention Project Fellowship: Fellows will have a passion to reduce plastic pollution and a creative idea to lead their own Pollution Prevention Project.
+This year, we are looking for fellows interested in proposing the next phase to one of our existing projects – to help us get from first launch to policy change.
 This position is open to undergraduate and graduate students within the last 2 years.

 Benefits of Joining